Introduction

 Source: Bonaparte, J.F. and Coria, R.A.
 (1993).

-The first Argentinosaurus fossil was discovered in 1987 by a rancher.
-It was from the Huincul Formation (about 96-94 million years ago) in the Neuquén Province of Argentina.
-Although it is now known to be a fibula (the smaller bone in the lower leg), the discoverer initially thought it was a "giant petrified log."
+The first fossil of Argentinosaurus was discovered by a rancher in 1987.
+It was from the Huincul Formation (about 96-94 million years ago) in the Neuquén province of southern Argentina.
+Although it is now known to be a fibula (the smaller bone in the shin), at the time of discovery, he thought it was a "giant fossilized tree trunk."

-In 1993, Argentine paleontologists Bonaparte and Rodolfo Coria described the type species, Argentinosaurus huinculensis.
+In 1993, Argentine paleontologists Bonaparte and Rodolfo Coria described Argentinosaurus and its type species, Argentinosaurus huinculensis.

-The known fossils of Argentinosaurus consist of about 10 pieces, including dorsal vertebrae, a fibula, and ribs.
+The discovered fossils of Argentinosaurus consist of about 10 items, including dorsal vertebrae (backbones), a fibula (from the lower part of the hind leg), and ribs.